Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 ### The Toast Notification System

 For user feedback, we created a Toast component that shows temporary notifications in the bottom-right corner of the screen.
-It's crucial for providing immediate feedback about the subscription status:

 ```typescript
 class Toast {